VI - The Perfectionism Trap

 Early 2018...
 I was in the US.
 Thom visited America for the first time, I then stayed with my Dad in Reno and launched a doomed Kickstarter campaign.
 Then, in April, came the MIT screening of psi.
 After that, I set sights on achieving what I believed to be the final piece of the puzzle: the narrator.

 At the time of the MIT screening, the film was edited with a stand-in narrator, voiced by American actress Tiffany Hoffstetter.
 However, her voice was always meant to be temporary, as I had other plans in mind for the final narration of the film.
 Originally, what I keep calling “the narrator” was meant to be the psychologist of the 6th version of my character, the one who’s stuck in his apartment after being unable to choose which life to lead.
 The concept was that, in a bid to help her patient, she had devised a revolutionary strategy: she’d travelled to parallel universes to interrogate his alternate lives, in order to show him who he could have become and spur him out of his paralysis and into his own life.
 Midway through the movie, she faces her own crisis as she questions her own sense of agency and life choices, as in becoming a psychologist, she’d given up on her dream of becoming an actress.
 To resolve this, she goes to meet an alternate version of herself, who’s made it as a famous Hollywood actress, and learns a lesson that she will then pass onto her patient: freedom is about making decisions and owning up to them, wherever it takes you.
-I wanted her character to have this internal conflict because it allowed her to go through her own emotional journey, and also provided some commentary on how acting and films are like experiments for living other lives - which all tied in nicely with the project’s overall themes.

 And from the very beginning, I kept toying with a rather fanciful idea: how awesome would it be to get an actual Hollywood actress to voice this character, as an alternate version of herself, one where she hadn’t become an actress, but instead gone on to become a psychologist?
 This psychologist in the film would be her, in another life, one where she kept wondering who she may have become had she actually pursued her dream of acting (which, in our world, she did).
 Throughout 2016 and 2017, as I edited the film, what was just a recurring daydream slowly became a tangible goal as I started considering it more seriously: was there actually a famous actress out there whose past experiences were such that she could very realistically have become a psychologist, and not an actress?